AlphaKretin/tectonic-tools/team-code-format-specification.md

 ## 2. Format Overview

-The team data format represents a collection of Pokémon as a version-tagged, delimiter-separated series of base64-encoded binary chunks.
+The team code format represents a collection of Pokémon as a version-tagged, delimiter-separated series of base64-encoded binary chunks.
 Each chunk represents a single team member with its associated properties.

 ### 2.1 High-Level Structure